-Campus Speech Policy
+Campus Speakers Policy

-Denies the rights of other students, the faculty or the staff of the University.
+- Denies the rights of other students, the faculty, or the staff of the University.

-Obstructs or restricts free movement of persons on any part of the University campus, including the free entry to or exit from University facilities.
+- Obstructs or restricts free movement of persons on any part of the University campus, including the free entry to or exit from University facilities.

-Denies or interferes with the use of offices or other facilities to the students, faculty, officers, staff or guests of the University.
+- Denies or interferes with the use of offices or other facilities to the students, faculty, officers, staff or guests of the University.

-Threatens or endangers the safety of any person on the University campus.
+- Threatens or endangers the safety of any person on the University campus.
 This includes but is not limited to signs on any forms of stakes.

-Results in damage to or destruction of property.
+- Results in damage to or destruction of property.

-Constitutes “hate violence,” meaning any act of physical intimidation or physical harassment, physical force or physical violence, or the threat of physical force or physical violence, that is directed against any person or group, or the property of any person or group because of the ethnicity, race, national origin, religion, sex, sexual orientation, disability, or political or religious beliefs of that person or group.
+- Constitutes “hate violence,” meaning any act of physical intimidation or physical harassment, physical force or physical violence, or the threat of physical force or physical violence, that is directed against any person or group, or the property of any person or group because of the ethnicity, race, national origin, religion, sex, sexual orientation, disability, or political or religious beliefs of that person or group.
 (Acts shall not be considered “hate violence” based on speech alone, except upon a showing that the speech itself threatens violence against a specific person or group, that the person or group against whom the threat is directed reasonably fears that the violence will be committed because of the speech, and that the person threatening violence had the apparent ability to carry out the threat.)

-Makes sustained or repeated noise in a manner which substantially interferes with a speaker’s ability to communicate his/her message or the rights of others to listen.
+- Makes sustained or repeated noise in a manner which substantially interferes with a speaker’s ability to communicate his/her message or the rights of others to listen.

-Any coercive disruption initiated by a visitor or a member of the University community or occurring during any University-sanctioned activity or function may be met by the action of the University that is necessary to restore the order and communication required for the rational solution of problems and free debate.
-In addition, any coercive disruption by a visitor or a member of the University community may be subject to disciplinary action and/or legal action through local, state or federal courts.
+Any substantial disruption initiated by a visitor or a member of the University community or occurring during any University-sanctioned activity or function may be met by the action of the University that is necessary to restore the order and communication required for the rational solution of problems and free debate.
+In addition, any substantial disruption by a visitor or a member of the University community may be subject to disciplinary action and/or legal action through local, state, or federal courts.
 Individuals who damage or destroy University property, including but not limited to campus lawns, shrubs, and trees, shall be held responsible for such damage or destruction.

 Enforcement and interpretation of the policy shall be the responsibility of the Vice President for Student Affairs through the Office of University Events.
-Requests for the use of University space for the purpose of free inquiry and expression should be directed to the Director of University Events, 202 University Center.
+Requests for the use of University space for the purpose of free inquiry and expression should be directed to the Director of University Events, 107 University Center.